3,350 Words / 13 min. Read

 Earth system tipping points create diverse and interconnected risks that are different to other climate impacts, often charactarized by irreversibility, deep uncertainty and potential for cascading failures across natural and human systems.36

-As we breach 1.5 °C of warming, we’ll begin to lose our coral reefs and polar ice sheets;37,38 past 2 °C we begin to lose the Amazon Rainforest, and may see the AMOC collapse within our lifetime.39,40,41 These changes then amplify further warming, which may lead to runaway feedback loops.42,43
+As we breach 1.5 °C of warming, we’ll begin to lose our coral reefs and polar ice sheets;37,38 past 2 °C we begin to lose the Amazon Rainforest, and may see the AMOC collapse within our lifetime.39,40,41 These changes then amplify further warming, which may lead to runaway feedback loops.42,43 This could push us past a point of no return, into a “hothouse Earth” climate with temperatures over 4 °C (7.2 °F) warmer.44 Past that point, our economy and society would likely cease to function as we know it.45, 46

 We can lower our risk from natural disasters by moving to a more resilient location, but when it comes to systemic changes, there’s nowhere to hide.
 As such, any plan for climate resilience must include downscaling our emissions and ecological footprint, both individually and collectively.

-On a personal level, that means driving less, flying less, eating less meat, using efficient/electric appliances, cutting down on excessive purchasing, and considering the impacts of giving birth (particularly if you live in a wealthy nation like America).44,45
+On a personal level, that means driving less, flying less, eating less meat, using efficient/electric appliances, cutting down on excessive purchasing, and considering the impacts of giving birth (particularly if you live in a wealthy nation like America).47,48

 Severe consequences for the environment, humankind and economic activity due to destruction of natural capital stemming from a result of species extinction or reduction, spanning both terrestrial and marine ecosystems.10

 Most people are aware of historic mass extinctions; less people are aware that they’re living through one, caused not by asteroids or volcanic eruptions, but by the growth of human civilization.
-In biology, this is known as the Holocene extinction.52
+In biology, this is known as the Holocene extinction.55

 Nature underpins economic prosperity and livelihoods all over the globe: it buffers us from storms, regulates the rainfall that waters our crops, increases our food yields and helps curb our carbon emissions.

 Estimates put the value of such ecosystem services at $150 trillion per year, or 1.5 times the global GDP, yet it’s dramatically undervalued by governments, investors and businesses.
 This irreplaceable economic resource is in trouble.
-Biodiversity losses are costing the world an estimated 10% of its economic output every year.62
+Biodiversity losses are costing the world an estimated 10% of its economic output every year.65

 Supply shortages of food or water for human, industry or ecosystem use, manifesting as food and water insecurity at a local, regional or global level.
 Stemming from, but not limited to: human overexploitation and mismanagement of critical natural resources; climate change (including drought and desertification); and/or a lack of suitable infrastructure.10